Fred Appleyard

 Fred Appleyard (1874 – 1963) was a British artist known for his landscape paintings, portraits, classical subjects and allegorical compositions.
 He had 41 works exhibited during his lifetime by the Royal Academy and painted the mural Spring Driving Out Winter in the Academy Restaurant.

 Appleyard was born in Middlesbrough, England on 9 September 1874, the son of Isaac Appleyard, an iron merchant.
+His uncle was the sculptor John Wormald Appleyard.

 Having received his formal education at Scarborough, he attended Scarborough School of Art under the genre and landscape painter Albert Strange.
 It was at the Scarborough School of Art that he met Harry Watson, and the two were to remain lifelong friends.
 He then proceeded to the National Art Training School at South Kensington, and from there to the Royal Academy Schools, which he entered on 27 July 1897 at the late age of twenty-two.
 He was recommended to the R.A. by John Sparkes.
 He was awarded the Turner Gold Medal, the Creswick Prize for landscape, the Landseer Scholarship and others.

-He carried out mural decorations for the Royal Academy Refreshment Room in 1903, St Mark's, North Audley Street, two large paintings in Nottingham General Hospital and Church of SS Peter and Paul, Pickering, Yorkshire.
+He carried out mural decorations for the Royal Academy Refreshment Room in 1903, St Mark's, North Audley Street, two large paintings in Nottingham General Hospital and Church of St Peter and Paul, Pickering, Yorkshire.
 He worked in South Africa from 1910 to 1912.
 During the 1914–1918 war he worked at the Woolwich Arsenal.
-He exhibited at the R.A. from 1900 to 1935 and the R.W.A. from 1918 until c.
-1950.
+He exhibited at the R.A. from 1900 to 1935 and the R.W.A. from 1918 until 1954.

 He was a painter of subject pictures, landscapes, portraits and allegorical compositions of a decorative kind associated with English Impressionism.
 He exhibited widely during his lifetime, at the Royal Academy (forty-one works), the Walker Art Gallery, Liverpool, (thirteen works), and the Glasgow Institute of Fine Arts.
 He was at one time a regular exhibitor at The Royal Academy of both oil paintings and watercolours and at the Royal West of England Academy of which he was elected a member in 1926.
 Much of Fred Appleyard's work had a decorative inclination and he executed several wall paintings, including "Spring Driving Away Winter" over the door of the Refreshment Room at the Royal Academy which was commissioned by the President and Council.